 I came to realize this when I started to think of them not as games, but as teaching tools.
 Then, suddenly, game-based learning became much more than a brain-break… it became a philosophy.

 And this philosophy is guided by one very simple question:

 “Can what I am about to explain be better off learned with a piano game?”

 By adopting this philosophy, you’ll discover, as I did, that there is no need to “make time” for piano games.
 Piano games become a necessary component of any lesson, and a necessary tool that results in better understanding and increased motivation.

-Get My Piano Game!
+Get A FREE Piano Game!

 Now for the best part… we have a great soccer-themed piano game to send your way that will improve bass clef note reading!
 All you have to do is share with us in the comments below one little time-saving tip that you use to help make the most of your precious piano lesson minutes.

 And remember… everyone who leaves a comment will receive the game (Kick Flick) by email 🙂